eerotal/restic-docker-swarm/README.md

 The agent image includes a healthcheck which periodically queries the status of all backups from the backup scheduler and if any of the backups has failed, marks the container as unhealthy.
-The status queries are done via a simple status query server running in the backup scheduler daemon.
+The status queries are done via a simple status query server running in *rds-agent*.

 ## License